ryanwalder/gemini_bot/README.md

 ```

-## Setup:
-Create a [Gemini account](https://www.gemini.com/share/v588gelc8) and go through the additional identity verification in order to create an API key.

-Generate an API key for your account:
-* Scope: "primary"
-* Permissions: "Trading"

-Copy `settings.conf.example` to `settings.conf` and enter the API client key and client secret.

-### Optional: Create AWS SNS topic
-The bot will post a status message to an SNS topic that can be forwarded to your email.
-Add the `SNS_TOPIC` and your AWS IAM access credentials to the `settings.conf` file to enable this option.

-### Python virtualenv
+### Run manually

-Create a virtualenv for the project and then install the dependencies:
+You can run this manually for one-off buys or sells.

 ```
-pip install -r requirements.txt
+cd gemini_bot
+/path/to/gemini_bot/venv/bin/python gemini_bot.py --sandbox BTCUSD BUY 5 BTC
 ```

+This will call the sandbox Gemini API to place a "Maker-or-Cancel" buy order for USD$5 worth of Bitcoin.

+To run on production and use real money ensure you have money in your account in the right currency and remove `--sandbox` from the above command.

-### Run manually or via cron job
+### Run via cron
-You can run this manually for one-off buys or sells but it's really meant to be run as a repeating cron job.

-For example:
+The best way to run this script is via a cronjob as this gives us the Dollar Cost Averaging describes above.

+I would suggest using the full paths to the python venv python, `gemini_bot.py`, and the `settings.conf` file as below.
+This usually gets around many common cron issues.

+Remember to include `--job` in the cron line or it'll hang waiting for confirmation and never run.

 ```
-05 */2 * * * cd /my/gemini_bot/dir && /my/.envs/gemini_bot-env/bin/python -u gemini_bot.py BTCUSD BUY 5.00 BTC
+05 */2 * * * /path/to/geminibot/bot/venv/bin/python gemini_bot.py /path/to/geminibot/bot/gemini_bot.py --job --config /var/lib/geminibot/bot/settings.conf BTCUSD BUY 5.00 BTC
 ```

-This will buy $5 worth of BTC every other hour at 5min past the hour.
+This will buy USD$5 worth of BTC every other hour at 5min past the hour.